Vitamin D Cured My Insomnia!

 It also acts as a pantry.
 It stores everything our body doesn’t need right now.
 It stores excess sugar in the form of glycogen and it also stores the extra amounts of fat-soluble vitamins.
 Without this organ, our body would be overwhelmed with substances.

 However, what happens when pantry gets too full?
-The items will start to go off, won’t they?
+The items will start to go off.

 Too high a concentration of fat-soluble vitamins can lead to vitamin toxicity.

 However!
 According to MayoClinic, you would have to take 60 000 IU (international units) a day for several months to cause Vitamin D toxicity.
 An average softgel contains around 2 500 IU.
-You would have to take 24 softgels a day for several months to cause yourself an issue.
+You would have to take 24 softgels a day for several months to cause yourself a real problem.

 Either way, please do check the dosage of your supplement if you decide to get one.

-Vitamin D supplement is usually designed to be used in winter, when the levels of sunshine are very low.
+Vitamin D supplement is usually designed to be used in winter, when the levels of natural light are very low.

 If you are wondering if you can get Vitamin D toxicity from getting too much sun, the answer is NO!
 Human body is an incredible bio-computer and stops Vitamin D production when it has enough.